SSR 03- 2p

 or the signs may be present at one examination and not appear at another.
 Transient

-findings are characteristic of RSDS/CRPS, and do not influence a finding that a medically
+findings are characteristic of RSDS/CRPS, and do not affect a finding that a medically

 determinable impairment is present.